Travel Update: COVID safety precautions are now at the discretion of individual business owners. Learn More

 AFTERNOON: Head to the ultimate homage to rock music: The Rock & Roll Hall of Fame.
 This multi-level, interactive museum will take you through the history and evolution of rock music.
 Make sure to block off a few hours to get the full experience.

 DINNER: If you’re looking for a bar that’s got a bank of big-screen TVs, shot girls and a massive collection of corporate-approved artwork, then you’d best avoid Prosperity Social Club in Tremont.
 This cool, little hangout offers an extensive beer list and amazing menu, as well as occasional live music.

 PRE-SHOW: Head to Platform Beer Company in Ohio City for an awesome selection of craft beers ranging from barrel-aged beers to sour brews.
-And, while you’re at it, grab some pre-show bites from the rotating list of guest eateries.
+While you’re at it, grab some pre-show bites from the rotating list of guest eateries.

-THE SHOW: Mahall's 20 Lanes maintains an old-school working-man's bar physique, but churns out indie rock and pop most nights of the week.
+THE SHOW: Mahall's maintains an old-school working-man's bar physique, but churns out indie rock and pop most nights of the week.
 It's also a bowling alley with several operating vintage lanes.

 LATE NIGHT: At Jukebox in Hingetown, the rotating playlist is curated just as carefully as its list of craft beers and bar bites.
 (Where else could you find dishes like “Sweet Potato O’ Mine” and “Beast of Burger?”)

 BRUNCH: Beer + Donuts = Perfect.
 Get yourself to Brewnuts in Gordon Square where they make that oh-so-perfect pairing possible by making decadent donuts from a variety of tasty beers.